haziqnajibmokhtar/DividendCalculator/README.md

 - About page with author info and GitHub link.

 ## Author
-Adam Bin Ali
+TG HAZIQ NAJIB TG MOKHTAR
-Matric no: 1234
+Matric no: 2023485702
-Course: ISP550
+Course: CDCS240

 ## How to build & run
 1. Open Android Studio.